Letter from the Program Director

 Welcome to the University of Washington Primary Care Sports Medicine Fellowship!

-Dear Applicant,
+Dear applicant,

-As you consider so many excellent sports medicine fellowship across the country, you’ll be confronted with many different program styles.
-It can be challenging to navigate the interview trail and return feeling comfortable in your decision, so I hope to help you by highlighting some of our most notable strengths.
-Fellows at UW benefit from learning and receiving mentorship from renowned faculty members who are truly national and international leaders in the field of sports medicine.
-Our twelve core faculty members provide a wealth of experience, serving as team physicians for the University of Washington Husky Athletic Department, USA Swimming and Diving, USA Nordic and Paralympic Sport, the NWSL’s Reign FC, and the NFL’s Seattle Seahawks.
-Our group includes two former presidents of the American Medical Society for Sports Medicine (AMSSM), one former member of AMSSM’s Board of Directors, medical consultants to the NBA and NCAA, and head team physicians for a Pac-12 athletic department.
-Our collaborations span across institutions and departments in research that involves the study of sudden cardiac arrest & cardiovascular screening, concussion, and athlete mental health.
-We wish to create a medical home where the fellow takes the next step in a supportive yet challenging environment ripe with learning opportunities.
+First, fellows at UW benefit from learning and receiving mentorship from renowned faculty members who are truly national and international leaders in the field of sports medicine.
+Our more than one dozen core faculty members provide a wealth of experience, serving as team physicians for all University of Washington Husky sports, USA Swimming and Diving, USA Nordic and Paralympic Sport, the NWSL’s Reign FC, and the NFL’s Seattle Seahawks.
+Our group includes two former presidents of the American Medical Society for Sports Medicine (AMSSM), one former member of AMSSM’s Board of Directors, medical consultants to the NBA and NCAA, and the head team physician of a Big Ten athletic department.
+Our collaborations span across institutions and departments with research that involves the study of sudden cardiac arrest & cardiovascular screening, concussion, and athlete mental health.
+We wish to create a medical home where our fellows take the next step in a supportive yet challenging environment ripe with learning opportunities.
+Despite all of that, as a former UW fellow (2016-2017), I can attest that the best part of our group is that it truly feels like a family, one that both challenges and supports one another as they develop their careers.

-The UW Sports Medicine Fellowship will prepare you for any variety of careers in sports medicine.
+The UW Sports Medicine Fellowship will prepare you for a variety of careers in sports medicine.
 Our graduates have gone on to work in both academic and community settings.
 They now include sports medicine educators, fellowship faculty members, department chairs, collegiate and professional team physicians, and community sports medicine providers.
 By the variety of careers that our graduates have chosen, it is clear that this fellowship is suited to prepare the fellow for a wide variety of practice opportunities.

-I believe that you will be overjoyed to find support for your interests and passions while here.
 A big additional perk to our program is the city in which we live.
 Seattle is a rare place where big city life comfortably co-exists with the great outdoors.
 It is a beautiful city of serene and awe-inspiring vistas.
 It’s a young city, with a palpable pulse where cultural, civic, recreational and professional activities thrive.
 You’ll find that your patients live very active lives, and they charge you with getting back to those lives as safely and quickly as possible.
 As you can tell, I am proud of our program, its foundation, its opportunities, and our graduates.
 I hope that you will give our program a sincere look when considering fellowships.
 We have much to offer.

 Sincerely,